Cat Litter by Price Tier

 |Our Full Review||Link||Link||Link|

 Since there are different quantities, shapes, and sizes of cat litter containers the easiest way to analyze this is by considering the relative cost in dollars per pound.
 This puts a 40-pound bag of cat litter on the same level as a 5-pound box.
-The other important note here is that we are basing these values off of online prices (generally Amazon) with localized shipping cost.
+The other important note here is that we are basing these values off of online prices (generally Amazon) with localized shipping costs.
 You may see some prices and think to yourself, “What a minute!
 I can buy that in my local grocery store for a lot cheaper!“.
 And you are probably right.

-Since cat litter tends to be quite heavy shipping costs play a part.
+Since cat litter tends to be quite heavy (particularly clay cat litters), shipping costs play a part.
 The benefit is that you don’t have to personally drive to the store and lug the heavy bag back home and instead can have it delivered to you, and online will have a much larger selection than any store you come across.
 The con is that this comes at a price.
 Only you can decide if the extra cost is worth it.

 Even if you decide to purchase from the store our reviews still apply and we hope they will guide you in your purchase either way.